Main Street, approx. 1900, Evanston, looking east.

 Main Street, 1970.

-The Strand Theatre, where once was the Evanston National Bank, was gutted by by an early morning fire on
+the Masonic Hall.
+The theatre was gutted by by an early morning fire on

 May 7, 2007.
 In the photo, the Strand marquee advertises "There's a Lady in My Soup," starring